trillium-bridge/trillium-bridge-transformer/README.md

 __(11)__ ```output.log``` - the standard output log of the web application.

 __(12)__ ```trillium-bridge-transformer-webapp-{version}.war``` - the web application archive.
 This can be then deployed to an application server such as Tomcat, JBoss, etc.

+## Transformations
+There are two different transformation phases.
+The first phase transforms CCDA XML to epSOS XML (or vice versa).
+The next phase takes that resulting transformed XML and converts it to a desired output format (such as HTML).

+### Configuring the CCDA <-> epSOS Transformation
+The ```conf/xslt/xslt.properties``` file is the configuration file used to configure the XSLTs used to execute the transformation (see [here](#xslt) for more configuration information).
+By default, the command line applications and the web application will introspect this file and utilize the specified XSLTs.

+### Configuring the Output Format Transformation
+The ```conf/outputformats/outputformats.json``` file is the configuration file used to configure available output formats and the XSLTs used to implement them (see ... for more configuration information).
+By default, the command line applications and the web application will introspect this file and utilize the specified XSLTs.

 ## Testing